 The second act begins seven years later, where the survivors have banded into a travelling theatre troupe.
-While rehearsing their production of “Cape Feare”, complete with commercials, they bicker over rival companies who possess better quality episodes, and fervently hope for lines from the show to return to their memories.
+While rehearsing their production of Cape Feare (complete with commercials), they bicker over rival companies who possess better quality episodes and fervently hope for lines from the show to return to their memories.

+From a production perspective, the demands of this work are enormous – with each act effectively representing its own show from a set, prop, and costuming standpoint.
 The design elements, particularly the costumes of Johnny Hamilton and Madelyn Osborne and the masks of Sarah Elizabeth, are gorgeously done and offer visual intrigue that keep audiences deeply engaged.

 The work has the utter ingenuity, scrappy tenacity ,and pop culture cleverness typically associated with a world-class Fringe hit.
-With a two-and-a-half hour run time however, the duration can feel excessive for the content, particularly as each act effectively starts fresh, rather than picks up a narrative thread.
+With a two-and-a-half hour run time however, the duration can feel excessive for the content – particularly as each act effectively starts fresh, rather than picks up a narrative thread.

 But for those who like smart art that also makes them laugh – and for those who enjoy deep intellectual forays into the role of art in society – Mr. Burns offers a rich evening of entertainment and insight.